meltano/meltano/docs/src/tutorials/csv-with-postgres.md

 - [GitFlixStreams.csv](/files/GitFlixStreams.csv)

 ::: tip Note on CSV files
-Each input CSV file used with the [CSV Extractor](https://gitlab.com/meltano/tap-csv) must be a traditionally-delimited CSV (commas separated columns, newlines indicate new rows, double quoted values).
+Each input CSV file used with the [CSV Extractor](https://gitlab.com/meltano/tap-csv) must be a traditionally-delimited CSV (comma separated columns, newlines indicate new rows, double quoted values).

 The first row is the header defining the attribute name for that column and will result to a column of the same name in the database.
 It must have a valid format with no spaces or special characters (like for example `!` or `@`, etc).